publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptI/ch9/m__us_usc_t10_s221.md

 >     “(c)  __Major Range and Test Facility Base Defined__  __.—__

->     In this section, the term ‘Major Range and Test Facility Base’ has the meaning given that term in [section 196(h) of title 10][/us/usc/t10/s196/h], United States Code.”
+>     In this section, the term ‘Major Range and Test Facility Base’ has the meaning given that term in section 196(h) \[now 196(i)\] of title 10, United States Code.”

  __Military Munitions Response Program and Installation Restoration Program__